 Weaving is a very old and universal human craft, and I love the connection to history as well as the practical outcome of a physical finished object.

 I have more recently taken up spinning, dyeing, knitting and felting as well.
 In 2021 I took on the role of President of the East Gippsland Wool & Craft Group, and I’ve also given presentations/demonstrations on weaving, as well as representing our group and demonstrating at community events such as the Bairnsdale Agricultural Show.

 I grew up in East Gippsland and after studying and living in the city for a decade, returned to Bairnsdale in 2015.
 My husband and I love exploring and going on adventures with our two dogs.
 Sadly, they are not interested in learning to weave…

 I have always loved the amazing natural beauty of this area.
-I would like to acknowledge the Gunaikurnai People as the Traditional Owners of the land – it is a privilege to live here and be able enjoy this spectacular part of the planet.
+I would like to acknowledge that the land I work on is part of the Kurnai Nations – it is a privilege to live here and be able enjoy this spectacular part of the planet.

 I have started Happywattle in order to share my experience.
 I aim to convey my passion and what I find interesting about weaving, and why it might make a good addition to your crafting repertoire.